 - A 2021 SR/MA found breakfast skipping is associated with weight gain in retrospective and prospective cohort studies; however, there are many known confounding effects, most studies do not adjust for all of these, and there are quite possibly additional unmeasured confounding variables beyond this.(Wicherski, 2021)

-- A different study took 420 people with overweight or obesity and put them on a weight loss program based on the Mediterranean diet, a moderate physical activity intervention, and cognitive behavioral therapy, among other education.(Garaulet, 2013) No advice was given with respect to the time of day they should eat or when they should consume most of their calories.
+- A different study took 420 people with overweight or obesity and put them on a weight loss program based on the Mediterranean diet, a moderate physical activity intervention, and cognitive behavioral therapy while also providing other education.(Garaulet, 2013) No advice was given with respect to the time of day they should eat or when they should consume most of their calories.
 Lunch was the largest meal of the day for this group and people who ate lunch earlier had better weight loss outcomes starting at week 5 of the intervention despite no differences in reported energy intake or energy expenditure.

 - A rather interesting study not only considered when people eat most of their calories but also the relationship of this to when they typically wake up and go to sleep.(Xiao, 2019) Here the authors looked at >800 adults and considered the midpoint of time in bed as a cutoff; those whose midpoint was earlier than the median midpoint were considered as “early chronotypes” and those whose midpoint was later than the median midpoint were considered as “late chronotypes”.
-They found that while a higher percentage of energy intake early in the day is associated with reduced odds of overweight & obesity, this is more strongly seen in those with an early chronotype.
-Similarly, they found that that more energy intake at night is associated with higher odds of overweight and obesity moreso in those with a late chronotype.
-They found this mainly associates with carbohydrate and protein but not fat intake.
+They found that while a higher percentage of energy intake early in the day was associated with reduced odds of overweight & obesity, this was more strongly seen in those with an early chronotype.
+Similarly, they found that greater energy intake at night was associated with higher odds of overweight and obesity to a greater degree in those with a late chronotype.
+They found this mainly associated with carbohydrate and protein but not fat intake.

-Note: I suspect over time with more research we will find this concept of chronotype and relation of normal wake/sleep time to eating patterns has a fairly significant role in the health implications of “chrononutrition”.
+Note: I suspect over time with more research we will find this concept of chronotype and the relation of normal wake & sleep times to eating patterns has a fairly significant role in the health implications of “chrononutrition”.
 At this point in time the vast majority of studies evaluating the timing of nutrition do not consider normal wake and sleep times.
 Future studies should consider this as chronotype may serve as a significant confounding variable otherwise.
-Much more research remains to be done to elucidate the full role that chronotype plays on the implication of eating times for overall health.
+Indeed, people with earlier chronotypes generally have lower chronic disease risk and healthier biomarker status.(Lotti, 2022) Much more research remains to be done to elucidate the full role that chronotype plays on the implication of eating times for overall health.

 Reviews of TRE studiesHere I will highlight findings of reviews of TRE studies that do not incorporate Ramadan.
-If you do not wish to read through findings of each review I include a summary paragraph at the end of this TRE section.
-The following figure is from the last cited review demonstrating some of the possible benefits of TRE in individuals with components of metabolic syndrome.
+If you do not wish to read through findings of each review, I include a summary paragraph at the end of this TRE section.
+The following figure from one of the below reviews demonstrates some of the possible benefits of TRE in individuals with components of metabolic syndrome.